 It is an atom within paired (odd electrons in valence shell) electrons.
 Free radicals are not stable which makes them highly reactive species.
-Free radicals are formed when one of the weak bonds is broken and odd number of electrons remains in the valence shell of the bonded atoms.
+Free radicals are formed when one of the weak bonds is broken and an odd number of electrons remains in the valence shell of the bonded atoms.
 During a homolytic cleavage, one of the electrons from the shared pair in a covalent bond goes with each of the atoms which are bonded.
-Instead of electron pair there is a movement of a single electron.
+Instead of an electron pair, there is a movement of a single electron.
 Half-headed curved arrow is used to show the movement of a single electron.

 What are carbocations?

 A carbocation is that molecule in which the carbon atom acquires a positive charge and also bears three bonds such that it has a sextet of electrons.

 Primary carbocation: The positively charged carbon atom is attached to only one alkyl group.
 This is also called 1o carbocation.

 Secondary carbocation: The positively charged carbon atom is attached to two alkyl groups.
 This is also called 2o carbocation.

 Tertiary carbocation: The positively charged carbon atom is attached to three alkyl groups.
 This is also called 3o carbocation.

 What are carbanions?